- Direct Known Subclasses:

 inOrder()

 on the object returned by this method.
-The elements must appear in the given order within the subject, but they are not required to be consecutive.
+The elements must appear in the given order within the actual iterable, but they are not required to be consecutive. -

 containsAtLeastElementsIn